 - Gross wages, if any, paid to you from your business entity.

-That’s about $300 per year for the average Washington worker, much less than most private insurance.
+That’s about $300 per year for the median Washington worker, much less than most private insurance.

 - Peace of mind: Once you’re vested, you’re insured against long-term care up to $36,500 over your lifetime.